 • Active Equity: From co-production relationships or in-kind coproduction deals, such as a post-house providing services in exchange for profit participation

-• Traditional Loans: Secured by a letter of credit or other tangible collateral, such as a mortgage on the producer’s home.
+• Traditional Loans: Secured by a letter of credit or other tangible collateral for people with bad credit loans guaranteed approval, such as a mortgage on the producer’s home.
 This is the least preferred source, given its risk.

 Avoid Equity Investment Crowdfunding